Wayfair Logo

 CSN Stores Logo 2002

 The debut version of the logo does not look like the current one and consists of two text parts.
-In the left half is the abbreviation “CSN,” formed from the initials Niraj Shah and Steve Conine.
+On the left half is the abbreviation “CSN,” which is formed from the initials Niraj Shah and Steve Conine.
 The word “Stores” is on the right with the miniature prefix “shop easy.”
 A thin vertical line separates them.
 All letters in the name are lowercase, with a slight slant.

 2011 – 2016